manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 ## File and folder structure

 React apps follow component based development.
-So understanding how components are organized, how they relate to each other, simplifies several aspects of your React learning path.
+So understanding how components are composed, how they relate to each other, simplifies several aspects of your React learning path.
-This includes how React app folders and files are organized.
+This includes understanding how React app folders and files are organized.

+A> ## Ownership vs. Parent-Child
+A> According to Facebook React docs, "It's important to draw a distinction between A> the owner-ownee relationship and the parent-child relationship.
+The owner-ownee A> relationship is specific to React, while the parent-child relationship is A> simply the one you know and love from the DOM."

-**Component Hierarchy.** React has parent components which import other child components.
+**Component Hierarchy.** React has owner components which render or set properties on other components.
-This parent-child relationship continues across all components building a tree-like hierarchy.
+This ownership continues across all components building a tree-like hierarchy.

-**Root Component.** In case of our Hello World example, ```index.js``` represents the root parent component (one that does not have a parent).
+**Root Component.** In case of our Hello World example, ```index.js``` represents the root component (one that does not have an owner).
-The root component renders ```World``` component.
+The root component owns and renders ```World``` component.
-The ```World``` component is parent to ```Hello``` child component.
+The ```World``` component is owner of ```Hello``` child component.

-**Component File Naming.** Root component inside a folder is named ```index.jsx```.
+**Component File Naming.** Root component inside a folder is named ```index.jsx``` and the component name takes on the name of the folder, ```app``` in this case.
 Components other than root are named same as the component class names, including PascalCase.
 Refer [naming conventions][6] in Airbnb style guide.